aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to MHTML via C++ or Online App" h2="POTM  to MHTML File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+The Portable Office Document Master (POTM) format is a Microsoft Office Open XML format used to store PowerPoint presentations.
+It is a compressed file format that stores all the data of a presentation in a single file.
+However, the MHTML format is a web page archive format used to store web pages and associated resources in a single file.
+Therefore, it is necessary to convert POTM to MHTML in order to make the presentation available on the web.

+<h2>How Aspose.Total helps for potm to mhtml conversion</h2>
+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of features for developing C++ applications.
+It includes APIs for manipulating documents, spreadsheets, and presentations.
+With Aspose.Total for C++, you can easily convert POTM to MHTML within C++ applications in two simple steps.

+Firstly, by using Aspose.Slides for C++, you can export POTM to HTML.
+This API provides a wide range of features for creating, manipulating, and converting presentations.
+It also provides the ability to export presentations to HTML.

+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to MHTML.
+This API provides a wide range of features for creating, manipulating, and converting spreadsheets.
+It also provides the ability to convert HTML to MHTML.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to MHTML within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to MHTML.
+Therefore, with Aspose.Total for C++, you can easily convert POTM to MHTML within C++ applications in two simple steps.
+This makes it easy to make presentations available on the web.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}